Gunnel Jonäng

 Gunnel Jonäng (1921–2008) was a Swedish politician.
 She was a member of the Centre Party.
 Jonäng was a member of parliament's second chamber, 1969–1988, elected in Gävleborg County constituency.
+She was the Chair of the Center women in 1981–1986.
 During the 1990s Jonäng was President of the Swedish Pensioners' Association.
 She was married to Bernt-Olof Jonäng.